 - Decide the proper method to count the physical inventory.
 That will be the periodic or perpetual method.

 - Find out the number of days or time required to count by taking the stock’s draft of a list of inventories.

 - Schedule the date for processing the inventory count.
-Make sure that the days you choose will affect your typical work process negligibly.
+Make sure the days you choose will negligibly affect your typical work process.

 - Assign at least two people to do this process—an experienced person familiar with the warehouse person to count and another to record the quantity.

 - Train the staff if they are new to the inventory counting process.